 Component Inspection cycle Maintenance cycle (replacements and/ or repairs)

 Air filter 5 years

-High efficiency filter (Optional) 1 1 year
+High efficiency filter (Optional) 4 1 year

 Fuse 1 year 10 years

 Crankcase heater 8 years

 - Table 2 indicates main components.

-Refer to your maintenance and inspection control. - Refer to your maintenance and inspection contract for more details. - 2.
+Refer to your maintenance and inspection contract for more details. - 2.
 Table 2 indicates recommended intervals of replacement cycles.
 However, in order to keep the unit operational as long as possible, maintenance work may be required sooner.
 Recommended intervals can be used for appropriate maintenance design in terms of budgetting maintenance and inspection fees.